12 Most Popular Acronyms in Software Localization

 SL and TL – Source Language and Target Language

 SL/TL are acronyms of Source Language and Target Language.
-These acronyms are widely used by translators.
+Translators widely use these acronyms.
 Source language is the language that is to be translated to another language.
 Target language is the language that receives the translated text.

 If you would like to learn more about software translation, visit our complete guide to software localization where we explain how to get started.